top of page

 In recent years, there has been a noticeable shift in consumer behaviour, with a growing trend towards supporting local businesses and purchasing locally sourced products.
 It stems from a genuine urge among adults to create a more sustainable, connected, and vibrant community.
 In this article, we will explore the reasons behind the increasing desire for adults to shop and consume local products.

 One of the first motivations behind the rise of local shopping is the realization of its important impact on the local economy.
 When consumers choose to buy products from local businesses, they directly contribute to the economic growth of their community.
 A study by the Institute for Local Self-Reliance found that locally owned businesses tend to recirculate a more significant percentage of revenue back into the local economy.
-It is beneficial for everybody in the
+It is beneficial for everybody in the community and helps create jobs with a ripple effect.

-The urge to shop locally also comes from a growing environmental consciousness, and the realisation that it is necessary to shop more locally to reduce the environmental disaster that humans have created.
+The urge to shop locally also comes from a growing environmental consciousness, and the realization that it is necessary to shop more locally to reduce the environmental disaster that humans have created.
 Transporting goods over long distances can contribute significantly to carbon emissions, exacerbating climate change.
 By purchasing local products, consumers minimize the carbon footprint associated with transportation and distribution, thereby supporting a more sustainable and eco-friendly way of living.
-They shop more locally and reduce their
+They shop more locally and reduce their carbon footprint; it is a win-win situation.

 In conclusion, the urge for adults to shop and consume local products goes beyond just the act of buying.
 It represents a conscious decision to invest in the well-being of their communities, the environment, and themselves.
-By choosing to support local businesses and producers, adults
+By choosing to support local businesses and producers, adults are fostering sustainable practices, preserving cultural heritage, and creating a stronger, more resilient society for future generations.
+Everybody benefits from shopping more locally to a point where it should be a norm in each community, whether it is big or small.

 Léo HERVE.